Senior Lecturer (Programme Leader - BA Fashion)

 Setting up a showroom in 2005 aimed at independent boutiques in the north west led Susan into teaching as she found herself offering support and guidance in range planning, production and sales to the labels.
-Susan began to teach on degree programmes in 2006, joining Manchester School of Art in April 2012.
+Susan began to teach on degree programmes in 2006, joining Manchester Metropolitan University in April 2012.
 Susan is Programme Leader for BA (Hons) Fashion.

-Susan has just completed a PhD, which considers the contribution of fashion to Manchester’s cultural identity.
+Susan's PhD, awarded in 2016, considers the contribution of fashion to Manchester’s cultural identity.
 Questioning the loose fitting, baggy silhouette of the Mancunian music scene from 1986 - 1996, the research questions the key influences and influencers of the local fashion industry and their contribution to distinct local “looks”.
 It explores the links between the city’s music and club scene and local fashion culture with subculture, identity, bricolage, the concept of local fashion and the Manchester music scene key areas of the research.

 Postgraduate research supervision

 Gina Nadal Fernandez (PhD) Weaving with code: How can emotional experience be designed into digital jacquard textiles using code?

 Mor Schwartz (PhD) Critical-couture: how can the redefinition of prototypes in artisanal footwear inspire an alternative, sustainable fashion system?